rubygems/rubygems.github.io/_posts/2020-07-15-june-rubygems-update.md

 ## RubyGems News

 In June, RubyGems saw significant improvements on Bundler and RubyGems development.
+We released [Bundler 2.2.0.rc.1](https://github.com/rubygems/rubygems/releases/tag/bundler-v2.2.0.rc.1) and [RubyGems 3.2.0.rc.1](https://github.com/rubygems/rubygems/releases/tag/v3.2.0.rc.1)! 🎉

-We worked on synchronizing the latest versions of both libraries with ruby-core, and fixed issues that came up.
+We also worked on synchronizing the latest versions of both libraries with ruby-core, and fixed issues that came up.
 We also [enforced our ruby-core workflow](https://github.com/rubygems/rubygems/pull/3725) to try to prevent further tedious integrations with ruby-core in the future by catching issues early and minimizing the back and forth of patches between upstream and downstream.

 We changed [bundler specs to raise by default when any subcommand fails](https://github.com/rubygems/rubygems/pull/3685).
 This action helped reveal two bugs (which we of course, fixed!).
 We've adapted bundler release tasks to a [new repository layout](https://github.com/rubygems/rubygems/pull/3703) and now have the changelog draft up-to-date.

 We've also implemented a fix to [stop soft-validating gemspecs](https://github.com/rubygems/rubygems/pull/3668) (e.g. giving validations that only warn) except for in gem-authoring contexts.
 We also added a [slack notification to the maintainers channel](https://github.com/rubygems/rubygems/pull/3689) that triggers whenever the  `ruby-head` builds starts failing.
 We [simplified our CI Workflows](https://github.com/rubygems/rubygems/pull/3769) and did some final cleanup PRs related to CI failures on `jruby`.

-Lastly, onto great news for the month: we released Bundler 2.2.0.rc.1! 🎉

 Outside of these major highlights, we continue to fix bugs, review PRs, improve our documentation, cleanup test suites, and continue our usual ongoing maintenance.